Trnava: Historic

 The rise of Trnava is closely related to the "Latin Guests", newcomers speaking a Romance language, probably arriving from present-day Belgium (Walloons).
 In 1238, the expansion of the town was supported by the decree about a free movement to Trnava.
-In the Middle Ages, "German Guests" played a main role in the social composition of the town and they dominated also in trade and town administration.
+In the Middle Ages, "German Guests" played a major role in the social composition of the town, and they also dominated in trade and town administration.
 The decline of the German population and a permanent change of the ethnic composition dates back to the occupation of the town by the Hussite army (1432-1435).
-Nevertheless, the continuity of the original Slovak population was not interrupted and the Slovaks have intensively tried to achieve representation in the town council.
+Nevertheless, the Slovaks have intensively tried to achieve representation in the town council.
 Repeated conflicts between Germans and Slovaks were resolved in 1486 by the king Matthias Corvinus.
-In this time, the dominant language in the town was already Slovak.
-The medieval Hungarian population was represented only by several families, but more Hungarians settled in town after the Battle of Mohács of 1526 and the subsequent dissolution of the Hungarian kingdom which was split into three parts.
-The ethnic new tensions had to be again resolved by the king.
+The medieval Hungarian population increased after the Battle of Mohács of 1526 and the subsequent dissolution of the Hungarian kingdom, which was split into three parts.
+The ethnic new tensions had to be resolved again by the king.
 The Hungarians were made equal to the Slovaks and the Germans by Ferdinand I, who also ordered parity representation of all three nationalities in the administration (4 April 1551).
 The estimated size of the population in the 16th century was 2,000-3,000 citizens.
-At the end of the Middle Ages, the town was inhabited by cca 5,000 people including those living in suburbs behind the city walls.
+At the end of the Middle Ages, the town was inhabited by approximately 5,000 people, including those living in the suburbs behind the city walls.
 A presence of the Jewish community is well documented from the 14th century.

+Jews in Trnava

+Jews arrived into the area in the 11th century.
+A presence in Trnava is documented from the 14th century.
+In 1494, 14 Jews were brought to death by burning following a blood libel.
+A 1503 account of the 1494 ritual murder trial introduces for the first time in history the notion that Jews as a collectivity were of feminine gender and had monthly bleedings, a libel which would become part of the repertoire of Christian antisemitism from then on.
+After another blood libel, the Jews were expelled from the city in 1539 and were not allowed to even transit through the city until 1717.
+By the second half of the nineteenth century, the community had been reestablished, and by 1930, the city had a Jewish population of 2,728.
+During the Holocaust, 82% of the Jews were sent to extermination camps in 1942.

-Modern
+Early Modern censuses

+According to the 1857 census: 7,741 inhabitants.

+According to the 1890 census: 11,500 inhabitants.